ni/semi-test-library-dotnet/Docs/docs/advanced/ExtendingTheSemiconductorTestLibrary.md

 The Semiconductor Test Library provides extension methods for abstracting common, high-level instrument operations.

-If you are unfamiliar Extension Methods, Extension methods are static methods that are called as if they were instance methods on the extended type.
-For client code written in C#, there's no apparent difference between calling an extension method and calling the methods defined in a type.
+If you are unfamiliar Extension Methods, they are static methods that can be called as if they were instance methods for the object type they extend.
+For tests code being written, there's no apparent difference between calling an extension method and calling the methods defined in a type.

 - Extension methods enable the developer to "add" methods to existing types without creating a new derived type, recompiling, or otherwise modifying the original type.
 - An extension method will never be called if it has the same signature as a method defined in the type.
 So extension method can never be used to impersonate existing methods on a type, because all name collisions are resolved in favor of the instance or static method defined by the type itself.